gu-fan/riv.vim/README.rst

 :NOTE: Make sure ``filetype plugin indent on`` and ``syntax on`` is in your vimrc

-       and if you are using spell checking.

-       set ``syntax spell toplevel`` to enable it.

 :NOTE: It's a developing version.
        So things may change quickly.